-As of June 30, 2015, the general fund assigned fund balance includes the amount necessary to balance the budget for the year ended June 30, 2016 (\$2,678,369), and in accordance with state budget guidance an amount equal to 1/12 of budgeted expenditures for the year ended June 30, 2016 (\$1,785,624), and the amount of encumbered funds pertaining to the budget for the year ended June 30, 2015 (\$309,790) totaling \$4,773,783.
+The general fund assigned fund balance includes the amount necessary to balance the budget for the subsequent fiscal year, and in accordance with state budget guidance an amount equal to 1/12 of budgeted expenditures for the subsequent fiscal year, and the amount of encumbered funds pertaining to the budget for the respective fiscal year.
+The special revenue assigned fund balance includes accumulated amounts from prior year collections on District water bank leases.

 The District through Board Resolution has earmarked funds received from the sale of excess District land to form an endowment for the District.
-The special revenue fund balance of \$7,192,973 as of June 30, 2015 has been reported as a committed fund balance and \$603,610 is assigned.
+These amounts are reported as committed.